Components

 Whitespace and non-printable characters are not allowed in component ids.

-Unlike RSMP 3, RSMP 4 component ids does not include the node id.
-RMSP 3 components which include site ids, like KK+AG0503=001DL001, should be convert to RMSP 4 component ids, in this case dl/1.
+Unlike RSMP 3, RSMP 4 component ids do not include the node id.
+RSMP 3 components which include site ids, like KK+AG0503=001DL001, should be converted to RSMP 4 component ids, in this case dl/1.

 Component Types